Ginzburg-Landau model energy minimization

 G::T

-This holds the values that each thread will use during the assembly.
+This holds the values that each task will use during the assembly.

 cvP::CV